amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 I feel the code is succinct and to the point, I'll leave it as it is for now.

-## Converting a change definition into an actual function
+## Converting a change definition into a function that applies the change

-To decide what the change should do the code has one function for each _kind_ of change:
+Let's take a look on the function that _matches_ a column change to the business logic associated with it.

 ```ts
 const getChangeFunc = (columnChange: any): any => {